-Rockex Limited ("Rockex") holds a 100% interest in certain mineral claims in the Trist Lake Area, Patricia Mining Division, Sioux Lookout District, Province of Ontario, Canada (the "Property").
+Rockex Limited ("Rockex") a wholly-owned subsidiary of Rockex Mining Corporation holds a 100% interest in certain mineral claims in the Trist Lake Area, Patricia Mining Division, Sioux Lookout District, Province of Ontario, Canada (the "Property").
 Rockex's interest is subject to a 2% Net Smelter Return royalty ("NSR") on all mineral production other than iron and a 2% gross revenues royalty on any and all iron production from the Property.
 The Property is partly underlain by Algoma-type magnetite-hematite taconite iron formation.
 The principal deposits are known as the Eagle, Wolf and Fish Island Iron deposits and these are situated in the southwestern part of Lake St. Joseph on and adjacent to the islands.
 The Property is located approximately 100 km northeast of Sioux Lookout, and 80 km southwest of Pickle Lake.

-Watts, Griffis and McOuat Limited ("WGM") was retained by Rockex to prepare a National Instrument 43-101 ("NI 43-101") compliant Technical Report documenting historic exploration, geology, mineralization and Rockex's recent exploration programs and results for the purpose of meeting stock exchange listing requirements.
-At the time of writing Rockex's programs are ongoing and certain assay results are outstanding.
+Watts, Griffis and McOuat Limited ("WGM") was retained by Rockex to prepare an updated National Instrument 43-101 ("NI 43-101") compliant Technical Report and Mineral Resource estimate documenting historic exploration, geology, mineralization, and Rockex's recent exploration programs and results.
+The classification of Mineral Resources used in this report conforms to the definitions provided in National Instrument 43-101 and the guidelines adopted by the Council of the Canadian Institute of Mining Metallurgy and Petroleum ("CIM") Standards.
+WGM estimated at an 18% Soluble Iron cut-off grade, there are Indicated Mineral Resources of 590,847,000 tonnes grading 28.84% Fe and Inferred Mineral Resources of 415,757,000 tonnes grading 29.47% Fe in the Eagle Island deposit.

 This report makes recommendations and provides guidelines for subsequent work.